Best Harley Benton guitars 2025: Cheap and reliable electric and acoustic models

 Reasons to avoid

 These humbuckers can also be split via the tone knob to give you more single coil-like tones, making this a really versatile guitar – it’s essentially got the best of both worlds when it comes to pickups.
-You’ve got a really wide range of tones available at your fingertips with this guitar.
-In the middle position with the coil splits engaged, you can get some really nice, snappy percussive sounds.
+There's a really wide range of tones available at your fingertips with this guitar.
+In the middle position with the coil splits engaged, I can get some really nice, snappy percussive sounds.
 Then at the flick of a switch, you can go to searing crunch tones from the bridge humbucker.
-The semi-hollow body allows you to get some nice open and airy tones but doesn’t feed back too much when used with gain.
+The semi-hollow body allows for nice open and airy tones but doesn’t feed back too much when used with gain.

 It’s a beautiful-looking guitar and, given the price, it’s no wonder it’s one of Thomann’s biggest sellers.